-We continue to analyse our workforce to plan our future resourcing needs, and based on our current attrition rate of 4% - we will look to replace 24% (1585 employees) of our existing workforce during the remainder of RIIO-ED1 and through to the end of RIIO-ED2.
+We continue to analyse our workforce to plan our future resourcing needs, and based on our current attrition rate of 4% - we will look to replace 24% (1,585 employees) of our existing workforce during the remainder of RIIO-ED1 and through to the end of RIIO-ED2.

-This, coupled with the additional roles to support the business changes from now through to the end of the regulatory period will result in a total of a 29% change of employees across WPD.
+Along with the additional roles needed to support the business changes between now and 2028, this will result in a total of a 29% change of employees across WPD.
 Additional roles have been identified to resource the requirements of DSO, net zero carbon targets, digitalisation and innovation, supported by external resourcing, upskilling and reskilling our existing workforce, internal promotions and annual intake of the previously described apprenticeships and traineeships.

-In addition to our internal ongoing proactive actions, we have consulted widely with our stakeholders through stakeholder workshops (including representatives from all walks of life and organisations), Utility Networking Groups, the Customer Engagement Group (CEG), our employees and workers, (employee satisfaction surveys) and trade union colleagues (PROSPECT, Unison, GMB and UNITE) in arriving at our commitments and wider commitments for RIIO-ED2.
+In addition to our internal ongoing proactive actions, we have consulted widely with our stakeholders through stakeholder workshops (including representatives from all walks of life and organisations), utility networking groups, the Customer Engagement Group (CEG), our employees and workers (by conducting employee satisfaction surveys) and Trade Union colleagues (PROSPECT, Unison, GMB and UNITE) to arrive at our commitments and wider commitments for RIIO-ED2.